M268816/power-repo/notes/PowerApp Coding Conventions.md

 Each object starts with the first letter of the screen's name.
 Then they receive either, their own name, becoming a parent, or their parent's name.
-With the submit button nested so far within the tree, naming it something like 'h-main-body-form-submit' is too unwieldy.
+With the submit button nested so far within the tree, naming it something like 'hMainBodyFormButtonsSubmit' is too unwieldy.
 So, nested controls should only try and be as distinctive as their screen name and *lowest significant parent*.

 > hFormSubmit